DevTylerSander/DevSystem-V2/DevSystem-V2.md

 		[!]
 Fixed {message}
 		[-] Deleted {message}
 	-if the user has added multiple lines for a section it will add another line

+/tag (This command goes in  /commands/tag folder)
+	-create {name}{message} - creates quick messages that is stored in a file database and can be sent by any user -send {channel} - sends a quick message to a channel -edit {name} - edits a quick message that has been stored in a file database -delete {name} - deletes a quick message that was stored in a file database

+-Simple Commands-
+/help {command} - gives information on a command (This command goes in /utilitys folder)

+-Complex Commands-

+/commission (only allows users to create a ticket if they have accepted the tos) (This command goes in  /commands/commission folder)
+	-create - this creates a commission ticket
+	-delete - this deletes a commission ticket
+	-close	- this closes a commission ticket
+	-assign - this will assign a developer to a commission -remove - this will remove a developer from a commission

 /tos (This command goes in  /commands/tos folder)
 	-setup {channel}{role} - opens a menu so a user can set the message for the embed message and adds a accept button to the embed if a user accepts the embed they get the role